グローバルナビゲーションへ

 © Akira Nakata

-When in full bloom, the weeping cherry tree in front of the main hall is a sight to behold, giving the entire temple grounds a lovely, flowery atmosphere.
-The fresh water flowing between the mosses sparkles in the sunlight, and the Japanese bush warblers sing beautiful songs as they celebrate the season of love by the water’s edge.
-Following on the heels of the cherry blossoms, the fresh greenery grows thicker and the azaleas go into full bloom, revealing a new and different world.
+When in full bloom, the weeping cherry tree in front of the main hall is spectacular, imparting a delicately beautiful atmosphere to the entire temple grounds.
+The fresh water flowing between the mosses sparkles in the sunlight, and the uplifting song of the Japanese bush warblers floats across the water as they celebrate the arrival of spring.
+After the cherry blossoms have fallen, the fresh greenery grows thicker and the azaleas go into full bloom, revealing a new and different world.
 It is as if the entire temple is experiencing the joy and warmth of spring in the midst of the eternally flowing river of time.

 Rainy seasonWhen the Gardens Joyfully Receive the Rain

 Covered with over 120 species of moss, the grounds of the Moss Temple become greener with each rainfall.
-The green of the moss is especially lush, and the moss garden, composed of curves woven by nature, gives people a sense of refreshment and peace.
+As the moss becomes more lush, the garden, composed of curves woven by nature, gives people a sense of refreshment and peace.
 The lotus flowers floating in the lotus pond in front of the main hall are called “Oga lotus,” and come from seeds that were over 2,000 years old, revived in the present day.
-The appearance of the pink flowers in bloom is one that has transcended time.
-By the time they bloom, the end of the rainy season will be approaching, and the season will shift to the height of summer, when the green growth of the trees gathers momentum.
+By the time the pink lotus flowers bloom, the end of the rainy season will be approaching, and the season will shift to the height of summer, when the green growth of the trees gathers momentum.

 SummerA Test of Endurance

 The summer heat reaches its peak when the call of the cicadas breaks the silence in the groves of trees.
-As the crepe myrtles open their lovely flowers in the gardens, the mosses covering the temple grounds must undergo a period of patient endurance.
-The harsh sunshine can cause mosses to dry and crack, but they are not dying; they are keeping their activity to a minimum and stoically waiting for the next rain to come.
+As the crepe myrtles open their lovely flowers, the mosses covering the temple grounds must undergo a period of patient endurance.
+The harsh sunshine can cause moss to dry and crack, but they are not dying; they are keeping their activity to a minimum and stoically waiting for the next rain to come.
 The garden in summer teaches us about the power of nature, filled with resilience and the will to live.

 FallGreen Amidst the Reds and Yellows

-As the scent of the fragrant olive heralds the coming of the fall, the air gradually becomes cooler and cooler.
-Under the clear sky, the trees on the temple grounds slowly change their colors, creating breathtaking scenes of beauty as the autumn colors spread from day to day.
-The contrast of the green moss against the red and yellow autumn leaves across the temple grounds is truly impressive, giving visitors the feeling that they have come to a sacred place suggestive of Paradise.
+As the scent of fragrant olive heralds the coming of fall, the air gradually becomes cooler.
+Under the clear sky, the trees on the temple grounds slowly change their colors, creating breathtaking scenes of beauty as the fall colors spread from day to day.
+The contrast of the green moss against the red and yellow fall foliage is truly impressive, giving visitors the feeling that they have come to a sacred place suggestive of Paradise.

 WinterBlanketed by Fallen Leaves